 In addition, travel to Rock Creek is simple in that it is a short ten to fifteen minute drive from I-90.
 With this in mind, angling pressure can be heavy - especially in the lower reaches of the river.

-A mainly sunny sky.
-High 47F.
+Sunny.
+High near 30F.
 Winds light and variable.

 The start of spring runoff can vary up to three weeks.
 Generally speaking runoff occurs late May through mid-June.

 The middle of June is when the Salmonfly hatch occurs on Rock Creek and it can last up to two weeks.
 This is an excellent time to fish.
 Of importance to note is that this hatch begins on the lower portions of Rock Creek and travels upward at a rate of three to five miles per day.